 Ninety percent of patients present with involvement of a single joint.

 Infections of the spine, sacroiliac joints, or sternoclavicular joints are more common in intravenous drug abusers.

 Infection involving multiple joints is most common among patients with rheumatoid arthritis and may resemble a flare of the underlying disease.

 In the affected joint, there is moderate to severe pain accompanied by joint effusion, muscle spasm and decreased range of motion.

 The joint on examination is inflamed and swollen.
-Joint is kept in attitude of maximum joint space.
-For example in knee joint bacterial arthritis, the knee is kept in flexion.
-Deep joints such as the hip or the sacroiliac joint may lack such features.
+Joint is kept in the attitude of maximum joint space.
+For example in knee joint bacterial arthritis, the knee is kept in mild flexion.

-There would be increase in number of white blood cells [leukocytosis] particularly, neutrophils.
+Complet blood count shows an increase in the number of white blood cells [leukocytosis] particularly, neutrophils.
 Inflammation markers like ESR and CRP are very high.

 Plain radiographs show evidence of soft tissue swelling, joint space may be widened, and there is displacement of tissue planes by the distended capsule.
 Narrowing of the joint space and bony erosions indicate advanced infection and a poor prognosis.